Is there injustice in God’s redemptive justice? - Vanguard News

 Life is unfair, but death is fair.
 The poor die and the rich also die.
 Moreover, when the rich die, they lose all their wealth.
 When the poor die, they lose all their poverty.
 When the sick die, they lose their sickness.
 In death, the disadvantaged lose all their disadvantages; while the advantaged lose all their advantages.
 Every valley is exalted and every mountain is made low.
 (Isaiah 40:4).
 Therefore, the fairness of God is revealed, not in life, but in death.

-The believer is a dead man living a resurrected life.
+A believer is a dead man living a resurrected life.
 No matter what we go through, we can no longer talk of injustice.
 The word does not exist in the language of the kingdom of God.
-Neither can a believer insist on vengeance.
+Neither can a believer insist on vengeance?
 To do so is to be in danger of revoking his free pardon.

 Dearly beloved, you can no longer make a case about somebody’s injustice to you and demand retributive justice.
 Should you insist on satisfaction, God will also insist on satisfaction.
 A Christian who still insists on retributive justice is someone who refuses to understand or appreciate the pardon he has received from God.